appcircleio/appcircle-docusaurus/docs/publish-module/send-to-huawei.md

 ### Uploading your Keystore file

-Your upload keystore file should also be uploaded to Huawei AppGallery.
+Your uploaded keystore file should also be uploaded to Huawei AppGallery.
 Follow the [AppGallery documentation](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appsigning-newapp-0000001052418290#EN-US_TOPIC_0000001052418290__section1959661616436) to convert your keystore file and upload it to `App Signing` section on AppGallery.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/huawei-8signing.png' />

 ### Deploying the Binary from the Testing Distribution

-You can deploy the binaries to the Publish module from the [Testing Distribution](../distribute/create-or-select-a-distribution-profile.md).
-Both directly uploaded apps and built apps deployed from the build module are supported as long as they are valid for Huawei AppGallery. (e.g. in [release mode](../build/building-android-applications/) and [signed](../signing-identities/android-keystores.md) properly if APK - You can manage this in the [build configuration](../build/build-profile-configuration.md) for all types of development frameworks.).;
+You can deploy the binaries to the Publish module from the [Testing Distribution](https://docs.appcircle.io/distribute/create-or-select-a-distribution-profile.md).
+Both directly uploaded apps and built apps deployed from the build module are supported as long as they are valid for Huawei AppGallery. (e.g. in [release mode](https://docs.appcircle.io/build/building-android-applications/) and [signed](https://docs.appcircle.io/signing-identities/android-keystores) properly if APK - you can manage this in the [build configuration](https://docs.appcircle.io/build/build-profile-configuration.) for all types of development frameworks.).;

-Select a binary in the list and press "Send to Publish" from the three dot.
-The package name of the binary will be matched automatically if there is an existing publish profile.
-If not, you have to create a new publish profile.
+Select a binary in the list and press "Send to Publish" from the three dots.
+The package name of the binary will be matched automatically if there is an existing Publish profile.
+If not, you have to create a new Publish profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2821-distribution-publish-1.png' />